wolfeidau/s3iofs/README.md

 - `fs.DirEntry`
 - `io.ReaderAt`
 - `io.Seeker`

+In addition to this the `S3FS` also implements the following interfaces:

+- `RemoveFS`, which provides a `Remove(name string) error` method.

 This enables libraries such as [apache arrow](https://arrow.apache.org/) to read parts of a parquet file from S3, without downloading the entire file.
 # Usage